 The latest improvements in ProcessModel have made it an excellent tool for enhancing lean manufacturing, which strives to eliminate eight wastes: overproduction, motion, inventory, waiting, transportation, defects, underutilized people and extra processing.
-Lean manufacturing targets non-value added activities — the same activities that contribute to poor product quality, and lean-manufacturing concepts would change Company Windows*.
+Lean manufacturing targets non-value added activities, the same activities that contribute to poor product quality, and lean-manufacturing concepts.

 Due to its impressive growth, the company needed to expand the facility from one plant to two and wanted to do it in the most efficient, cost-effective manner possible.
-John, Company Windows’s president, employed the help of the City Manufacturing Extension Partnership*, whose mission is to help manufacturers become more productive, profitable, and competitive.
+John, the president of the windows manufacturing company, employed the help of a Manufacturing Extension Partnership, whose mission is to help manufacturers become more productive, profitable, and competitive.

-Armed with the lean concepts learned during their City’s MEP training, the Company Windows staff was ready to participate in the process simulation-modeling phase of the project.
+Armed with the lean concepts learned during their MEP training, the company’s staff was ready to participate in the process simulation-modeling phase of the project.
 John defined the following rules for the project: Production output was to increase by 25 percent, shifts were to remain at 40 hours per work week and capital equipment could be purchased.

 Models were constructed for each business unit.
 After the models were built, each was validated to determine if the simulation model accurately represented the process.
-Company Window’s staff then watched the simulation animation.
+The company’s staff then watched the simulation animation.
 Bottlenecks emerged but, surprisingly, not where they were expected.
 Prior to simulation, supervision had a hunch that a key bottleneck existed at a cutting operation, and that replacing the saw would significantly increase output.
-Supervisors had seen the advertisements and knew exactly the saw they wanted and needed — and it would cost $70,000.
+Supervisors had seen the advertisements and knew exactly the saw they wanted and needed — and it would cost $700,000.
 They were waiting for the process simulation to verify the need.

 The simulation clearly demonstrated that the saw wasn’t creating the bottleneck.
-John was thrilled he hadn’t purchased the wrong piece of equipment; already, simulation had saved the company $70,000.
-Company Windows saw that the business process bogged down in the handling of the windows.
+John was thrilled he hadn’t purchased the wrong piece of equipment; already, simulation had saved the company $700,000.
+The company saw that the business process bogged down in the handling of the windows.
 Due to the batched manufacturing process, inventory at the plant was large and lead times were long.

 Several lean manufacturing concepts were implemented in the process simulations that incorporated a variety of what-ifs.
 Changes to the baseline model (what-ifs) included: